Wolf3s/xbmc4xbox-python/python/Doc/library/email.parser.rst

       carriage return, newline, or carriage return and newline (they can even be mixed).

    .. method:: close()

       Closing a :class:`FeedParser` completes the parsing of all previously fed data, and returns the root message object.
 It is undefined what happens if you feed more data to a closed :class:`FeedParser`.

+.. class:: BytesFeedParser(_factory=email.message.Message)

+   Works exactly like :class:`FeedParser` except that the input to the :meth:`~FeedParser.feed` method must be bytes and not string.

+   .. versionadded:: 3.2

 Parser class API